Microsoft EA Renewal

 A: Renewing an EA typically involves several key steps:

 • Needs Assessment: Determine your organization’s needs in the next three years.
-Will you add users, move to new Microsoft products (e.g., adopt Teams Phone or more Azure services), or drop certain software?
+Will you add users, transition to new Microsoft products (e.g., adopt Teams Phone or additional Azure services), or eliminate certain software?
 Forecast growth or changes for the next three years.

 • Stakeholder Alignment: Involve all relevant stakeholders (IT, procurement, finance, department heads) early.
 Ensure everyone agrees on the renewal’s requirements and goals.
 This prevents internal disagreement during negotiations.

 • Finalize Agreement: Once an agreement in principle is reached, ensure all terms are documented.
-Have your legal/contract team review the renewal paperwork to verify it matches what was promised (pricing, products, any special terms).
-Sign the renewal so it takes effect immediately after the old term ends to avoid any coverage gap.
+Have your legal or contract team review the renewal paperwork to verify that it matches what was promised (pricing, products, and any special terms).
+Sign the renewal so that it takes effect immediately after the old term ends, thereby avoiding any coverage gap.

 Q: How can we determine what to renew or drop in our EA?